altrive/PSCodeAnalyzer/README.md

 -------------------
 Formatted result is verified by lexical token level,and compared to *before format* token sequence.
 If token sequence is not matched.
 ISE editor text is not changed (reverted to before format text).

-*Note: formatted result is verified, thought it may break existing code after formatting. please backup important files before execute code format*
+Currently tested over 1000 PowerShell repository(about 70MB .ps1/.psm1) in GitHub and test passed.

-I've tested over 1000 PowerShell project code in GutHub repository.
+*Note: Thought formatted result is verified, it may break existing code after formatting. please backup important files before execute code format*
-When code format error occued please report error message that displayed in ISE console pane.
+When code formatting error occured, error line information displayed in ISE console pane.
+Please report error message.

 5.TODO List
 ---------------